 At times I think that animation is the most misunderstood genre.
 To even call it a genre may be a mischaracterization.
 The medium has been so monopolized by Disney’s singular vision of adventure seeking princesses and peasants that more mature fare gets overlooked.
 Animated in the playful style of a children’s picture book and focusing on two girls who can magically transform into wolves, Wolfwalkers may not seem like grown-up cinema, but appearances can be deceiving.

 Robyn (Honor Kneafsey) is a fiery kid.
 She spends her days on menial chores while her widowed father Bill (Sean Bean) stalks the woods outside Kilkenny Ireland, hunting their lupine inhabitants.
-The pair are outsiders, Englishmen brought in by the occupying English regime.
+The pair are outsiders, Englishmen brought in by the occupying English regime to rid the Irish forests of wolves.
 The housework expected of her bores Robyn and the town around her feels more like a prison.
 What she’d really like is to be a hunter like her dad.

 Just like her new home, Robyn is trapped.
 She has no opportunity to be herself under the burden of her father’s expectations, much in the way that the Irish have been repressed by their colonizers from the east.
 It’s no wonder that when she finally gets outside Robyn is drawn to Mebh (Eva Whitaker), a feral young girl and the pack of wolves seemingly under her control.